Next-Latent Prediction Transformers Learn Compact World Models

-\paragraph{Computational Efficiency and Relation to Backpropagation Through Time.} RNNs incur $O(T)$ sequential dependence for training.
-In contrast, NextLat introduces only an additional sequential cost proportional to the rollout horizon $d \ll T$ during training, corresponding to the unrolling of the latent dynamics model $p_\psi$ over $d$ steps.
-This enables NextLat to largely retain the transformer’s parallel training efficiency while also incorporating a recurrent inductive bias.
-In practice, this yields a controllable trade-off: the horizon $d$ can be tuned to balance supervision strength and computational cost, without incurring the full sequential burden of RNNs.
+\paragraph{Computational Efficiency and Relation to Backpropagation Through Time.} Now, we further compare NextLat against traditional RNNs trained using backpropagation through time.
+Tranditional RNNs incur $O(T)$ sequential dependence during training.
+In contrast, NextLat adds only an additional sequential cost proportional to the rollout horizon $d \ll T$, corresponding to unrolling the latent dynamics model $p_\psi$ for $d$ steps.
+This allows NextLat to largely retain the transformer’s parallel training efficiency while also inheriting a recurrent inductive bias.

 Conceptually, the one-step and multi-step prediction in NextLat resembles truncated backpropagation through time (TBPTT) in RNNs, with truncation windows of $1$ and $d$, respectively.
 However, a key distinction lies in how gradients are propagated.
-In TBPTT for RNNs, gradient computation is truncated beyond the chosen window, yielding biased gradient estimates that lack the convergence guarantees of stochastic gradient descent.
-In contrast, the theoretical convergence of belief-state learning in NextLat, as shown in \cref{theorem:nhs_belief_states}, is independent of $d$, since convergence requires only one-step prediction optimality.
-Intuitively, NextLat performs full backpropagation through the transformer’s computation graph, whose self-attention connects all past tokens, while the latent dynamics model is unrolled externally in an ``outer loop''.
-This outer-loop supervision does not truncate gradient flow within the transformer, and therefore avoids bias with respect to the chosen $d$.
+In TBPTT for RNNs, gradient computation is truncated beyond the chosen window, yielding \emph{biased} gradient estimates that lack convergence guarantees.
+In contrast, the \textbf{theoretical convergence of belief-state learning in NextLat, as shown in \cref{theorem:nhs_belief_states}, is irrespective of $d$}, since it requires only one-step prediction optimality.
+Intuitively, NextLat performs full backpropagation through the transformer’s computation graph, where self-attention connects all past tokens.
+The latent dynamics model operates in an ``outer loop'', aligning the transformer's hidden states to be temporally consistent across steps.
+Crucially, this outer-loop supervision does not truncate gradient flow within the transformer, and therefore avoids bias with respect to $d$.
 Larger prediction horizons simply provide richer supervision and faster empirical convergence.